-Торіс Time Activities and Content Materials ntroduction 2 mins Share session objectives Powerpoint Group 45 mins • Divide the participants into 4 - 6 groups. presentation Group exer- Exercise • Each group should select a leader and a cise secretary and decide who will present their work using Discussion flipcharts or powerpoint.
-Task: · Identify the common issues in a community that they are familiar with (SGBV/VAWG, child marriage, and/or FGM). • State whether the issue(s) is increasing or de- creasing and give reasons for the changes.
-Duration: 15 minutes for discussion, 5 minutes for presen- tation by each group.
-Relationship between 5 mins Present the illustrated lecture Powerpoint presentation SGBV/VAWG, child mar- Relationship between SGBV/VAWG, Child Marriage and riage and FGM FGM There is a complex and mutually enhancing relationship between these issues where: • SGBV/VAWG can occur as a result of low self-es- teem, lack of empowerment and/or sexual difficulties resulting from FGM or child marriage. • SGBV/VAWG can also result in child marriage particularly when incidents of sexual violence result in pregnancy in communities that frown upon single par- enthood. • Child marriage increases the risk of a girl being subjected to FGM especially during difficult childbirth. • FGM also increases the risk of additional genital cutting after marriage to facilitate sexual intercourse or to facilitate childbirth. • Pregnancy, which is a stressful condition, may also be complicated by SGBV or FGM, especially in the survivors of child marriage who are not empowered to take decisions and who may have difficulties during childbirth due to their immature reproductive organs. • These linkages create the unfortunate situation where survivors are subjected to further suffering.
+Relationship between SGBV/VAWG, Child Marriage and FGM

+There is a complex and mutually enhancing relationship between these issues where:

+- SGBV/VAWG can occur due to low self-esteem, lack of empowerment and/or sexual difficulties resulting from FGM or child marriage. - SGBV/VAWG can also result in child marriage particularly when incidents of sexual violence result in pregnancy in communities that frown upon single parenthood. - Child marriage increases the risk of a girl being subjected to FGM especially during difficult childbirth. - FGM also increases the risk of additional genital cutting after marriage to facilitate sexual intercourse or to facilitate childbirth. - Pregnancy, which is a stressful condition, may also be complicated by SGBV or FGM, especially in the survivors of child marriage who are not empowered to take decisions and who may have difficulties during childbirth due to their immature reproductive organs. - These linkages create the unfortunate situation where survivors are subjected to further suffering.

-Trends in SGBV/ VAWG, child marriage and FGM in Nigeria 5 mins
+SGBV/VAWG, Child Marriage and FGM Trends in Nigeria

-SGBV/VAWG, Child Marriage and FGM Trends in Nigeria There are several laws and policies to help reduce these problems (SGBV/VAWG, child marriage and FGM) - all of them are against the law in Nigeria.
+There are several laws and policies to help reduce these problems (SGBV/VAWG, child marriage and FGM) - all of them are against the law in Nigeria.
 There are also several laws and policies that have been put in place to support survivors to get whatever help they need (health, justice, and/or social services).
-Despite these, SGBV/ VAWG and child marriage are increasing in the country.
+Despite these, SGBV/VAWG and child marriage are increasing in the country.

-• Both SGBV/VAWG and child marriage are increasing particularly in the north-eastern part of the country due to the boko haram insurgency which has resulted in large numbers of women and girls being forcefully taken away (abducted) or being forced to leave their homes (internally displaced).
-In these situations, women and girls experience all forms of violence including forced marriage, rape and other forms of sexual abuse.

-• Internally displaced women and girls with disabilities are more likely to experience more violence as they are less able to escape, less likely to report such violence, are less likely to be believed when they report, and are less likely to have access to support services.

-• A similar situation is also present among internally displaced persons in the north-western part of the country where banditry and other forms of insecurity have resulted in people being forced to leave their homes and their communities.

-• Similarly, women and girls are being forced into prostitution and subjected to other forms of SGBV/ VAWG, sexual exploitation and violence when they are trafficked within and outside the country mainly for economic reasons.

-• In addition, the COVID-19 coronavirus pandemic may have resulted in increased SGBV/VAWG due to the prolonged periods that families were forced to remain indoors during the lockdown as shown by the increased reports of SGBV/VAWG incidents during this period.
+- Both SGBV/VAWG and child marriage are increasing particularly in the northeastern part of the country due to the boko haram insurgency which has resulted in large numbers of women and girls being forcefully taken away (abducted) or being forced to leave their homes (internally displaced).
+In these situations, women and girls experience all forms of violence including forced marriage, rape and other forms of sexual abuse. - Internally displaced women and girls with disabilities are more likely to experience more violence as they are less able to escape, less likely to report such violence, are less likely to be believed when they report, and are less likely to have access to support services. - A similar situation is also present among internally displaced persons in the north-western part of the country where banditry and other forms of insecurity have resulted in people being forced to leave their homes and their communities. - Similarly, women and girls are being forced into prostitution and subjected to other forms of SGBV/VAWG, sexual exploitation and violence when they are trafficked within and outside the country mainly for economic reasons. - In addition, the COVID-19 coronavirus pandemic may have resulted in increased SGBV/VAWG due to the prolonged periods that families were forced to remain indoors during the lockdown as shown by the increased reports of SGBV/VAWG incidents during this period.
 This resulted in women and girls being in close contact with perpetrators and also led to them not being able to escape or to report SGBV/VAWG incidents.

-• The COVID-19 lockdown may have also increased the risk of child marriage due to schools being closed, loss of family income to cater for all the children, and interruption of various activities that help to reduce child marriage.
-In addition, the lockdown resulted in disruption of all services thus limiting access of survivors to the required services.

-• Services to help survivors were also interrupted because government and development partners moved money and personnel from these services to the fight against the COVID-19 coronavirus pandemic.

-• FGM is slowly becoming less common in the country but a lot more effort is required to end this practice completely.
+- The COVID-19 lockdown may have also increased the risk of child marriage due to schools being closed, loss of family income to cater for all the children, and interruption of various activities that help to reduce child marriage.
+In addition, the lockdowns resulted in disruption of all services thus limiting access of survivors to the required services. - Services to help survivors were also interrupted because government and development partners moved money and personnel from these services to the fight against the COVID-19 coronavirus pandemic. - FGM is slowly becoming less common in the country but a lot more effort is required to end this practice completely.